Gayatri132005/delta-demo/README.md

 # delta-demo
-this is demo for git and gitup class
+this is demo for git and gitup class.